via: Pexels / Alexander Suhorucov

 67. What will your future self remember about you now?

-This is a smart way of getting to know her more deeply through her own eyes.
+Why It's Great: This is a smart way of getting to know her through her own eyes.
 She'll express how she sees herself at that very moment.
 If she says anything negative, make sure to swoop in with compliments and make her feel great.
-A girl likes it when her value is reinforced and appreciated by someone.
-Let that someone be you.
+A girl likes it when her value is reinforced and appreciated by someone, so let that someone be you.

 68. Do you believe it's important to always celebrate relationship milestones?